Gentian violet (Vaginal)

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 Gentian violet usually comes with patient directions.
-Read them carefully before using gentian violet.
+Read them carefully before using this medicine.

 After insertion, remove the tampon from the vagina after 3 to 4 hours unless otherwise directed by your doctor.

-To help clear up your infection completely, keep using gentian violet for the full time of treatment, even though your condition may have improved.
+To help clear up your infection completely, keep using this medicine for the full time of treatment, even though your condition may have improved.
 Do not miss any doses.

 While you are using gentian violet tampons, the use of regular (non-medicated) tampons is not recommended.
 They will soak up the medicine that stays in the vagina after the gentian violet tampon is taken out.
 During your menstrual period you should wear a minipad or sanitary napkin instead.